Education & Events

 Listen to an audio recording for inspiration about obtaining your CIC

-CBIC interviews Patti Grant RN, BSN, MS, CIC and president-elect of APIC about the value of certification.
+CBIC interviews Patti Grant, RN, BSN, MS, CIC, 2013 APIC president, about the value of certification.
 Listen now.

 What is the CIC® credential?

 CIC® stands for “Certification in Infection Prevention and Control.”
 It is a designation awarded by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC).
-The credential identifies healthcare professionals who have shown a mastery in knowledge of infection prevention and control.
+The credential identifies healthcare professionals who have shown mastery in knowledge of infection prevention and control by sitting for and passing the certification exam.

 What are the requirements to take the exam?